Estimates a target parameter of interest, such as an average treatment effect (ATE), using Debiased Machine #Learning (DML).

 target

 specifies the target causal quantity of interest.
-Current available option is ate (ATE - average treatment effect).
+Available options are ate (ATE - average treatment effect), att (ATT - average treatment effect on the treated), and atu (ATU - average treatment effect on the untreated).
 Note that for the partially linear model with a continuous treatment the ATE also equals the average causal derivative (ACD).
-For the nonparametric model, the ATE is only available for binary treatments.
-Other options (eg., ACD for the nonparametric model, ATT) will be available soon.
+For the nonparametric model, these are only available for binary treatments.

 groups